|

 This

-automatic weapon is fed from detachable 30-round magazines.
+automatic weapon is fed from detachable 30 round magazines.

-Magazines are not interchangeable with those of the AK-47 or it's
+Magazines are not interchangeable with those of the AK-47 or its

 The Sa vz.58